 During their mandate, all board members that participate in executive and/or associative activities, as required by MSF, can be reimbursed for travel and hotel costs by MSF Sweden.
+The President of the Board can also be reimbursed for travel and hotel expenses in connection with necessary visits to the office and other travels included in the assignment.

-Though board members are not given a per diem, they are entitled to submit for reimbursement meals to a maximum of 100% of the "traktamentsbelopp" while travelling.
+Though board members are not given a per diem, they are entitled to submit for reimbursement meals to a maximum of 100% of the Swedish "traktamentsbelopp"4 while travelling.
 In order to receive compensation, board members must provide receipts for these meals.
 If meals are provided by an MSF office in connection with meetings, meals will not be reimbursed.
 Likewise, if a board member is visiting a project and receives a per diem, they cannot submit meal expenses to MSF Sweden.